 - If sending by e-mail, please send TWO documents in Microsoft Word format (.doc or .docx file); you must include the words “Keystone Chapbook” in the subject line of your e-mail.

 - One document should be the complete, paginated manuscript with title page and table of contents, and should be titled KEYSTONE_YOUR TITLE.

 - The second document should consist of all front matter (title page with author information, acknowledgments page, bio, and statement of previous book or chapbook publication), and should be titled KEYSTONE_YOUR TITLE_FRONT MATTER.
 Please do not send images.

 - There is no reading fee for the Keystone Chapbook Series.
 However, we will gratefully accept any donation that you wish to make in support of this series.
 Checks may be made out to Ron Mohring; Paypal donations may be sent to sevenkitchenspress at gmail dot com.

-- Copies of the winning chapbooks will be available to entrants at the price of $9 with free shipping.
+- Please consider puchasing titles in this series.
+Copies of the winning chapbooks will be available to entrants at the price of $9 with free shipping.
 Please bear in mind that a limited-edition print run may sell out quickly, so if you want to guarantee yourself a copy, consider an early purchase.
 Inquiries regarding other titles in the series are welcome at the e-mail address below.